AguaClara/UASB/UASB_Manual_Spring2018.md

 While these are important considerations, they do not heavily impact nor constrain the overall designs of the system.
 These considerations will continued to be looked at and remedied as needed in the future.

 <div class="alert alert-block alert-danger">
 Do you have a final design yet?
-Or a list of important values that will incluence construction?
+Or a list of important values that will influence construction?

 Is there time this semester to start creating a plan for fabrication including the sequence of fabrication steps and best methods?